aws/eks-anywhere/designs/capi-resources-custom-namespace.md

 ## Testing

 We should add at least one E2E test for the whole flow:
-1. Specify custom namespace for eks-a Cluster, with flag set to indicate underlying resources to be created in the same namespace
+1. Specify custom namespace for eks-a Cluster, with all underlying resources being created in that same namespace for the cluster
-2. Create/delete succeeds
+2. Create/upgrade/delete succeeds